Comparators

 compare(str1, str2)

-Compare two strings using semantic similarity.
+Compare two values using semantic similarity.

 Parameters: